Computer Science and Software Engineering Program

 BS in Software Engineering, a disciplined methodology for developing high quality software systems.

-Our department offers majors in Computer Science and Software Engineering, and a minor in Computer Science.
-You can find the details of these programs using the navigation on the left.
+Our department offers majors in Computer Science and Software Engineering, as well as a minor in Computer Science.

 An algorithm is a set of instructions, or recipe, for solving a problem.
 Computer Science is the study of algorithms for solving problems.
 The core areas of computer science include: